Policy

 Radiology Services

-Blue Cross will not reimburse for Computer Tomography (CT) scans and Magnetic Resonance Imaging (MRI) services when billed by a chiropractor for claims processed on or after the effective date of this policy.
+BCBSND will not reimburse for Computer Tomography (CT) scans and Magnetic Resonance Imaging (MRI) services when billed by a chiropractor for claims processed on or after the effective date of this policy.
+If these charges are billed it will be rejected as provider liable.
 This will allow BCBSND to better manage these high-cost radiology services.
-These claims will be denied as provider liability.

-Services billed for consultation on X-ray exams performed elsewhere (CPT 76140) will not be payable for claims processed on or after the effective date of this policy, as BCBSND already reimburses for both the professional and technical component of most radiology services.
+Services billed for consultation on X-ray exams performed elsewhere (76140) will not be reimbursed for claims processed on or after the effective date of this policy, as BCBSND already reimburses for both the professional and technical component of most radiology services.

 Massage Therapy Exclusion